mgramin/mgramin.github.io/content/posts/sql-is-not-a-bytecode-for-data.md

 - Static analysis.
 Keep your queries in greate shape and prevent stupid bugs.

 - Code review.
 Don't hesitate to show your queries to your colleague, DBA, analyst, or someone in the business.
-And your queries will became clearer, faster, safer, and more valuable.
+And your queries will become clearer, faster, safer, and more valuable.

 - Tests.
 Make sure your queries work with the right data.